betterinformatics/inf4-hci-2/_timeline_ed/shopping.md

 required to make a purchase.

 The Scottish licensing laws permit the sale of alcohol at supermarkets **before 10pm** only.
-The usual licenses given to pubs requires close at 1am, for clubs and bars usually 3am.
+The usual licenses given to pubs requires them close at 1am, for clubs and bars usually at 3am.